QUST-SmartData/FSTI-GAN/README.md

 # FSTI-GAN
-Code for our paper "[FSTI-GAN: Fusion of Structural and Textural Information (FSTI) in Generative Adversarial Network (GAN) to Improve Medical Image Inpainting]" (Submitted 2024)
+Code for our paper "FSTI-GAN: Fusion of Structural and Textural Information (FSTI) in Generative Adversarial Network (GAN) to Improve Medical Image Inpainting" (Submitted 2024)

 ### Introduction